-My thesis project focuses on a specific type of variation in the human DNA called "copy number variants" (CNVs).
+My PhD thesis project focused on a specific type of variation in the human DNA called "copy number variants" (CNVs).
 CNVs refer to a variation in the number of DNA copies - for example, a deletion will reduce the copy number, and a duplication (see Fig. 1) will increase the copy number.
 A person usually has two copies of DNA - one from dad and one from mom.
 But just as how two individuals can differ in the sequences of their DNA, the "copy number" of particular DNA segments can vary from a person to person.
 In fact, a study has showed that there was about 1.2% difference in CNVs and small insertions and deletions between two different human genomes - this number may look small, but along with other structural variants (which causes a structural change in the DNA), the difference between two individuals impacted 4,867 genes!

 Although not all CNVs are harmful to the human health (sometimes having more copies of the CCL3L1 gene can provide more resistance to HIV), CNVs could pose a great risk to the human health if the genomic regions they affect are part of essential cellular processes.
 CNVs in the AUTS2 gene, for example, are thought to contribute to autism spectrum disorder, intellectual disability, seizures, and other neurodevelopmental disorders.
 A majority of pathogenic, or disease-causing, CNVs are non-recurrent CNVs.
 Non-recurrent CNVs seen in people have unique breakpoints (where chromosomes break) for each CNV, unlike recurrent CNVs that have common breakpoints for all CNVs at a particular genomic region.